jtakayama/makahiki/install/ubuntu_readme.txt

 2. Set up the makahiki virtual environment:
 -------------------------------------------
-When the environment_setup.sh script finishes, reload the startup file:
+When the install.py script finishes, source the ~/.bashrc file:

 % source ~/.bashrc